urol-e5/timeseries/README.md

 		- This script analyzes available temperature, light, pH, and salinity data.
 Figures and summary data are stored in the  [Figures/Environmental folder](https://github.com/urol-e5/timeseries/tree/master/time_series_analysis/Figures/Environmental) and [Output folder](https://github.com/urol-e5/timeseries/tree/master/time_series_analysis/Output).

 	- [`1_assemble_data.Rmd`](https://github.com/urol-e5/timeseries/blob/master/time_series_analysis/1_assemble_data.Rmd)
 		- This script reads in all data files for each physiological response from each individual time point and assembles the data into one master dataframe.
-This script corrects colony ID errors, QC's data, calculates different normalizations for each metric, and subsets data for other analyses.
+This script corrects colony ID errors, and QC's data, calculates different normalizations for each metric, and subsets data for other analyses.
 Master data frame is stored in the [Output directory](https://github.com/urol-e5/timeseries/tree/master/time_series_analysis/Output).

 	- [`2_univariate_analyses.Rmd`](https://github.com/urol-e5/timeseries/blob/master/time_series_analysis/2_univariate_analyses.Rmd)
-		- This script plots univariate repsonse metrics for all physiological variables across site and time and species.
+		- This script plots univariate response metrics for all physiological variables across site and time and species.
 Each response is analyzed using linear mixed effect models accounting for repeated measures.
 Figures are stored in the [Figures/Univariate folder](https://github.com/urol-e5/timeseries/tree/master/time_series_analysis/Figures/Univariate) and summaries of data are stored in the [Output directory](https://github.com/urol-e5/timeseries/tree/master/time_series_analysis/Output).

 	- [`3_species_pca.Rmd`](https://github.com/urol-e5/timeseries/blob/master/time_series_analysis/3_species_pca.Rmd)
 		- This script generates PCA plots and conducts PERMANOVA analyses of multivariate physiology by species.
 PCA's were also generated for each species for responses normalized to each possible normalizer (surface area, protein, and biomass).
 Figures are stored in the [Figures/NormalizerPCA folder](https://github.com/urol-e5/timeseries/tree/master/time_series_analysis/Figures/NormalizerPCA)